 Are you ready to jump into resin crafting?
 Don’t just tear into that box just yet!
-There are six things your need to know, before you even open the box.
+There are six things your need to know about working with resin, before you even open the box.

 I know it’s exciting and your brain is going a mile a minute with all the projects you want to do!

 I was originally going to title this Everything I Learned About Resin Is From Spilling It On The Floor… But this isn’t everything I know about resin and I learned some lessons from getting resin in my hair too!

 Slow your roll for a couple of minutes.
 I’ll let you know how to protect your work surface and prepare you on how to get the resin out of your hair…should that unfortunate event ever happen.

 1. WHERE WILL YOU BE WORKING WITH RESIN?

 Do you have a dedicated craft space?
 Will you be working in a room that will be pulling double duty?
 Either way, you need to keep some things in mind before you get started on your first resin DIY.

 For more tips, check out my Top 5 Reasons Why Your Resin Isn’t Curing!

 If you are working in a room that will have a dual function, such as a kitchen, dining room, den, etc. remember resin takes time to set up and makes a mess.